UstadMobile/resumablejs-python-client/README.md

 1. resumablejs-client.py

-This is a generic tester that contains the basic logic and implementation for Resumablejs server.
+This is a generic tester that contains the basic logic and implementation for Resumablejs client.

 You should have a resumablejs server up and running and its end point set up.
 This server can be a django python web application or anything else as per resumable.js